Helping children feel good about themselves

 time is a sure way to fail.
 Just help children try to do better.

 Like all of us, children have those days when they don’t feel good about themselves.
 Nothing has gone right at school or a best friend said something mean.
 Let your children know that you care about how they are feeling.
 Try to spend time alone with each child every day.
 It could be when you’re in the car and the child is in the front seat with you.
 Or as you put each child to bed.
 Many parents find it important to have a little time alone with each child.

 Coping with tough times

 Children also have those days when they feel frustrated.
 They tried to do something good and it didn’t work.
 Children must learn how to handle these times so that they don’t dislike themselves and let themselves become the enemy.
 When your children are feeling down, see if they would like to do something special for themselves.
 Remind them to treat themselves with kindness and love.
 People will treat you better if you treat yourself well.

 You may know of other ways to remind children that they are worth

 caring about.
-Sometimes it helps them to be with other friends or
+Sometimes it helps them to be with other friends or family

-important and have much to offer, even on a bad day.
+have much to offer, even on a bad day.